marilin99/master_thesis/README.md

 The pipelines should be executed in the Python 3.8.10 environment.
 All of the required libraries and their versions can be installed from the <code>requirements.txt</code> file.

+NB! for pytesseract to work properly, please make sure the Tesseract-OCR has been installed to the system.
+A Stack Overflow post is provided [here](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i)

 ## Constraints of "Fibar"

 For the fiber analysis pipeline, the system assumes the following: